MBA International Business (MBA)

 Management Dissertation (Master Thesis)

-This module is designed to consolidate the learning from across the programme in an applied format so as to enable students to demonstrate in-depth understanding of theories, frameworks, models and concepts relevant to a specific business issue.
+This module consolidates the learning from across the programme in an applied format so as to enable you to demonstrate in-depth understanding of theories, frameworks, models and concepts relevant to a specific business issue.

-The Dissertation is a major supervised research project, whereby students conduct original research in an area of their choice under the guidance of an academic supervisor.
-Students conduct a literature review to identify a set of research questions, develop an appropriate research design, carry out the empirical study by collecting primary and secondary data, analyse the findings and derive conclusions and recommendations for further research and practice.
+Your management dissertation is a major supervised research project: You conduct a literature review to identify a set of research questions, develop an appropriate research design, carry out original research e.g., an empirical study by collecting primary and secondary data, analyse the findings and derive conclusions and recommendations for further research and practice.

 Admission requirements

-- German language skills are not required, although they may facilitate administrative processes.
+• German language skills are not a requirement, however they may facilitate administrative processes

 FAQ - Frequently Asked Questions